coconutgrace/iot-board/docs/index.md

 * **Dashboard:** A `Dashboard` defines `Datasources`, `Widgets` and `Layouts` and can be imported and exported.
 * **Layout:** A `Layout` belongs to one `Dashboard` and defines how `Widgets` are arranged.
 * **Widget:** A `Widget` can be arranged inside the `Layout` and renders content based on the `WidgetType`, `WidgetProps` and `Datasources`.
-    * There are several predefined, more and less generic `Widgets` that can be configured and saved as `Widget Blueprints`.
+    * There are several predefined, more and less generic `Widgets` that can be configured and saved as `Widget Blueprints`. (not yet)
-* **Widget Blueprints:** A `Dashboard` can define `Widget Blueprints` which provides an easy way to compose complex layouts with less widget configuration effort.
+* **Widget Blueprints:** A `Dashboard` can define `Widget Blueprints` which provides an easy way to compose complex layouts with less widget configuration effort. (not yet)
 * **Plugins:** Plugins provide the implementations for `Datasources` and `Widgets`.
 * **Datasource:** A `Datasource` provides data for `Widgets` on request.
 * **Datasource Type:** A `Datasource Type` defines how a `Datasource` can fetch data,